mkurtpehlivanoglu/Hybrid_Method/README.md

 In this repository, we used the source codes given in ([ePrint](https://eprint.iacr.org/2021/1400))

-The circuit folder includes all the experimental results.
+The Circuits folder includes all the experimental results.

 # Run Boyar-Peralta with XOR2 / XOR3 / XOR4 gates